-Within the current budget there is £60k to meet the cost that falls on the Council regarding the discretionary relief schemes with regard to business rates with current expenditure estimated to be at budget for the year.
+Within the current budget there is £60k to meet the cost that falls on the Council regarding the discretionary relief schemes with regard to business rates, with current expenditure estimated to be at budget for the year.
 The proposed budget for 2018/19 would, therefore, have to be increased to meet the estimated cost of the proposed Council Tax discretionary relief scheme.
 It is estimated that £8k should be added to the budget to meet the costs of discretionary reliefs with regard to local taxation i.e. the proposed council tax discretionary relief scheme, if approved.
 This is based on the following projected numbers and successful applications:-

-Care Leavers £3k (100% awards being made equivalent to 2 average council tax for Band D per annum);

-Premium £1k (25% awards approximately equivalent to 3 or 4 average council tax for Band D per annum).
+Care Leavers £3k (100% awards being made equivalent to 2 average council tax for Band D pa); Premium £1k (25% awards approximately equivalent to 3 or 4 average council tax for Band D pa).

-Case by Case £4k (based on average of actual write offs approved under the heading "poor financial circumstances").
+Case by Case £4k (based on average of actual write offs approved under the heading "poor financial circumstances) for the last 3 years in respect of Council Tax write offs).